csce-315-331-2024a/project-3-full-stack-agile-web-project-3-903-13/README.md

 7. **Closing**
    - Summarize key points discussed during the meeting
    - Express gratitude to the team for their particiaption and contributions

+# Sprint 2 Retrospective Meeting Minutes

+## Meeting Details
+- **Date:** 4/15/2024
+- **Time:** 7:15 PM
+- **Location:** Discord

+**Attendance:**
+- Kunal
+- Wyatt
+- Kelvin
+- Karan
+- Aditya
+- Isaac

+## Agenda Items

+1. **Opening and Welcome** (7:15 - 7:16)
+   - The meeting commenced at 7:15 PM with a warm welcome to all team members
+   - The purpose of the meeting was briefly outlined

+2. **Review of Previous Sprint** (7:16 - 7:19)
+   - **What went right**: Consistency of work significantly improved, early initiation of tasks, increased consistency throughout the week, and rapid learning
+   - **Areas for Improvement**: Rushed completion towards the end of the sprint, lack of test-driven development, insufficient communication

+3. **Procedure Evaluation** (7:19- 7:25)
+   - **Procedures and methodologies evaluation**: Agile methodology was generally followed, except for the last sprint meeting.
+Suggestions included better and more frequent communication, and running commands to ensure success for deployment
+   - **Inefficiencies or challenges encountered**: Issues identified included a lack of foresight regarding reusable components and the need for a cleaner repository.
+Leaving merging until the end.

+4. **Product Backlog Adjustments**  (7:25 - 7:33)
+   - **Current state of the product backlog**: The current state of the product backlog was discussed including all user stories and the status of tasks
+   - **New items to be added or prioritized**: Testing was suggested as a new user story rather than just a task.

+5. **Action Planning** (7:33 - 7:35)
+   - **Identified action items**: Increase communication, adopt more test-driven development practices, utlize to-do list
+   - **Capitalizing on successes**: Learning from improved consistency and early initiation of tasks.

+6. **Meeting Planing** (7:35 - 7:38)
+   - **Agreed meeting times**: Sprint 2 planning meeting scheduled for April 16, 2024.
+Daily meetings scheduled for Monday, Wednesday, and Friday.

+7. **Closing** (7:38 - 7:39)
+   - Key points of the meeting were summarized
+   - Gratitude was expressed to all participants for their valuable contributions.

+**Action Items**
+   - Increase communication within the team.
+   - Implement more test-driven development practices.
+   - Establish a shared to-do list visible to everyone.

+**Meeting Adjourned**
+The meeting was adjourned at 7:39 PM.